jakobsche/blood/README.md

 - You can zoom in by pressing the Ctrl button + the left mouse button + dragging the mouse to select a rectangular zoom area.
 - You can zoom by pressing the Ctrl button + rotating the mouse wheel.
 - You can zoom back to the full view by pressing the Ctrl button + the left mouse button
-- Dragging (left mouse button down) moves the chart content within the diagram view and the axis to keep them up-to-date.
+- Dragging (left mouse button down) moves the chart content within the diagram view.
+Axes and grid follow.

 For programmers: This is done by adding the ChartToolset to Form1 and configuring it in the object inspector + adding event handlers to Form1.